Nigerian Defence Headquarters: History

 Nigeria operated a variant of the Pakistani Joint Staff Headquarters and the American Pentagon structure.
 In the constitution that came after the 1979 Nigerian presidential election the Defence Headquarters (DHQ) was established to enable the CDS carry out his duties.
 It was abolished by the Buhari regime in 1983.
 The DHQ was reestablished and changed in 1985 to Joint Headquarters (JHQ) with the creation of the Chairman of the Joint Chiefs of Staff.
 In September 1990, the nomenclature reverted to the DHQ.

+Structure

+The DHQ is structured into nine departments: